tamucc-comp-bio-assignments/fall_2019/lectures/lecture03.md

   bash script.sh ../data.txt
   ```

-### Exercise 1.10.3 (Time limit: 40 min)
-We will review and complete this exercise together

 ### Additional Important Unix Commands and Intro to Regular Expressions for Pattern Matching (30 min)

 Let us all move to our `~/CSB/unix/sandbox` and copy the Marra and Dalziel data to the `sandbox` if it is not already there.